zutshi/S3CAMR/README.md

 - Graph Library (two options)
     1. Networkx
         - Slower
-        - Gets installed usign make
+        - Gets installed using make
-    2. ghraph-tool-2.13
+    2. graph-tool-2.13
         - Faster
         - Warning: Takes a few hours to compile (and painful to install)
         - Partial integration.
 Instead of K-shortest paths, All-shortest paths are being computed!